rabcanj/udacity3/README.md

 1. Allow NTP: `sudo ufw allow 123/udp`
 1. Denny port 22: `sudo ufw deny 22`
 1. Chcek status: `sudo ufw status`

+#### Setup SSH for grader and dissable SSH for root

+1. Create new pair of keys that will be used for grader, you can use ssh-keygen on your local machine
+1. Log in into VPS server and switch account to grader
+1. In /home/grader create .ssh folder
+1. In /home/grader/authorized_keys paste generated public key from step 1
+1. In your local machine copy private key to your .ssh directory
+1. Open /etc/ssh/sshd_config and check if `PasswordAuthentification`is equal to `no` and `PermitRootLogin` is also equal to no. This ensure that you cannot log as a root remotely and you must use ssh
+1. sudo service ssh restart
+1. Now you can login as a grader via ssh:

+        ssh -i ~/.ssh/<keyname> -p 2200 grader@165.22.94.80
+Note that `ssh -p 2200 root@165.22.94.80` does not work anymore, says root@165.22.94.80: Permission denied (publickey).